 parting agent – a material applied to one or both surfaces of a sheet to prevent blocking

-penetration – the consistency of a bituminous material ex-pressed as the distance in tenths of a millnetre (0.1 mm) that a standard needle penetrates vertically, a sample of material under specified conditions of loading, time, and teperature.
+penetration – the consistency of a bituminous material expressed as the distance in tenths of a millimeter (0.1 mm) that a standard needle penetrates vertically, a sample of material under specified conditions of loading, time, and temperature.
 A cone is sometimes used for special purposes, instead of a needle

 permeance – the rate of water vapor transmission per unit area at a steady state through a membrane or assembly, expressed in ng/Pa * s * m2 (grain/ft2 *h*in.
 Hg)

 phased application – the installation of a roofing or waterproofing system during two or more separate time intervals; a roofing system not installed in a continuous operation